MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

 4. Restart Power BI Desktop.

     >[!NOTE]
-    >Currently, you can't turn off the `Web.BrowserContents` style query in Power BI Desktop optimized for Power BI Report Server.
+    >Currently, you can't turn off the use of `Web.BrowserContents` in Power BI Desktop optimized for Power BI Report Server.

-You can also get a copy the `Web.Page` query from Excel.
+You can also get a copy of a `Web.Page` query from Excel.
 To copy the code from Excel:

 1. Select **From Web** from the **Data** tab.
 2. Enter the address in the **From Web** dialog box, and then select **OK**.